 Barnwood Arboretum & Barnwood Park

-A hidden haven, this beautiful space includes unique hand-carved benches, the babbling Wotton Brook and a legacy of spectacular tress from the former grounds of Barnwood House Hospital.
-The largest area of Barnwood Park, including the brook and balancing ponds, is always accessible and off lead, whereas the smaller Barnwood Arboretum is usually open during daylight hours and requests that dogs are on leads.
+This peaceful green space is a hidden gem, featuring hand-carved benches, the gently babbling Wotton Brook and an impressive legacy of trees from the former grounds of Barnwood House Hospital.
+The largest area of Barnwood Park, including the brook and balancing ponds, is always open and suitable for off-lead walks.
+The smaller Barnwood Arboretum is typically open during daylight hours and requests that dogs are kept on leads.

-Barnwood Arboretum & Barnwood Park is owned and managed by Gloucester City Council with support by Friends of Barnwood Arboretum & Barnwood Park; it has achieved Local Nature Reserve (LNR) status.
-The Arboretum & Park are a Green Flag Award Winner; this is an internationally recognised standard for the management of green spaces and sets the benchmark standard for the management of recreational outdoor spaces.
+Barnwood Arboretum & Barnwood Park is owned and managed by Gloucester City Council with support from the Friends of Barnwood Arboretum & Barnwood Park.
+It holds Local Nature Reserve status and is a Green Flag Award winner, recognising its high standard of management and care.

 Additional information